gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Palace Mount a few months after I came out of the Tombs.
 One of the fellows I met in the *umram* introduced us, Peter or Piotr, one of those unmusical northern names.
 He and I fought a couple of times, then became friends.
-He fell for a silk merchant's daughter---Awmay?
+He fell for a silk merchant's daughter—Awmay?
 Awbé?
 Something like that.
 She was already betrothed, but he didn't mind if she didn't, and she had a sister.
 "Almost as pretty as she is," he promised.

 It was awful.
-The one Petr---that was his name, Petr---the one he had his eye on had a sharp tongue but meant nothing by it.
-The sister, though---nothing was good enough for her, nothing and no one, certainly not all the "odds and sorts setting up shop in Coriandel these days".
-Hah---I remembered her saying that, and the look on her face when I told her that I was thinking of setting up a shop myself.
+The one Petr—that was his name, Petr—the one he had his eye on had a sharp tongue but meant nothing by it.
+The sister, though—nothing was good enough for her, nothing and no one, certainly not all the "odds and sorts setting up shop in Coriandel these days".
+Hah—I remembered her saying that, and the look on her face when I told her that I was thinking of setting up a shop myself.